How do CRCOG IT Services Programs save my town money?

 In addition to cost savings, the CRCOG IT Services Cooperative saves municipal staff time.
 The RFP process is complex and requires dozens of staff hours to conduct.
 Each program has already been through that process, allowing municipalities to purchase the product/services immediately.
 This also expedites the purchasing process because there is no need to wait weeks to collect bids and evaluate proposals like the traditional RFP process.

 I am not a CRCOG Town.
-Can I still take advantage of one of these programs?
+Can I still take advantage of these programs?

 Yes.
 The CRCOG IT Services Cooperative is available to Connecticut municipalities, boards of education, libraries and other public entities.
 The CRCOG IT Services Cooperative is a combined effort of the CRCOG Service Sharing Initiative, the Capitol Region Purchasing Council (CRPC) and the Connecticut Council of Small Towns (COST).
 If you are a member of one of these organizations, you can access the CRCOG IT Services Cooperative.
 If you are not a member of any of these organizations, you can join the Cooperative as an independent organization for a small annual membership fee.

-Yes.
+In terms of initial procurement, these programs work identically like state contract, however do not have a state contract number.
 According to Connecticut State Statute Sec.
 4a-53 (Formerly Sec.
 4-110c) and Sec.
 4a-53(b), the State of Connecticut is permitted to join in cooperative purchasing plans and purchase equipment, supplies, materials, and services from a current contract negotiated by a political subdivision when in the best interests of the state.
 Consequently, municipalities have the ability to purchase services through cooperative purchasing.
-CRCOG is classified as a political subdivision of the State of Connecticut and has the authority to submit Request for Proposals (RFPs), evaluate bids, and enter into contracts with private vendors for equipment, supplies, materials, and services on behalf of other government agencies.
+CRCOG is classified as a political subdivision of the State of Connecticut and has the authority to submit Request for Proposals/Information/Qualifications (RFP, RFI, RFQ), evaluate bids, and enter into contracts with private vendors for equipment, supplies, materials, and services on behalf of other government agencies.